deNULL/ton-multisig/README.md

 Option -B allows you to load custom message body for your future transfer.

-If you use option -E, your order will be valid only **for the next number of seconds you specified**.
+If you use option -T, your order will be valid only **for the next number of seconds you specified**.
 After that, it won't be completed even if missing signatures will arrive.

 Using option -b you can disable bounce flag and option -M allows to set send mode for future message.